moleculerjs/moleculer-http-client/README.md

       // Log response function
       logIncomingResponse: logIncomingResponse,

-      // Format the response
+      // Format the Response
-      responseFormatter: "headers", // one of "body", "headers", "status", "raw"
+      responseFormatter: "body", // one of "body", "headers", "status", "raw"

       // Format the Errors
       errorFormatter: errorFormatter,

+      // Got Client options
+      defaultOptions: {
+        // Put here any Got available option that can be used to extend Got client }
     }
   },
 };